OualidZari/lia-vfgl-artifact/README.md

 1. Navigate to the `scripts` directory.
 2. Run the appropriate script for each experiment.
 Each script is associated with a specific experiment and will log results in the `log` directory.
-3. After the script execution is complete, use the corresponding Jupyter notebook in the `reproduced-results` directory to parse the logs and produce the final tables and graphs.
+3. After the script execution is complete, use one of the following methods to parse logs and produce final tables and graphs:
+   a.
+Use the corresponding Jupyter notebook in the `reproduced-results` directory.
+   b.
+Run the associated Python script in the same directory.

 ### Recommended Workflow

 1. Go to the `reproduced-results` directory.
 2. Read the `.ipynb` file associated with the experiment you want to reproduce.
 3. Follow the detailed instructions in the notebook on how to run the corresponding script.
-4. After the script has finished executing, run the cells in the Jupyter notebook to generate the final results.
+4. After the script has finished executing, choose one of these options:
+   - Run the cells in the Jupyter notebook to generate the final results.
+   - Execute the corresponding `.py` script to parse logs and save tables and figures.

 ## Experiments